Energy Assessment Services in the UK

 SHOW DESCRIPTION

 Also known as Thermal Comfort Analysis.
 The risk of overheating in buildings is becoming more prevalent as changing climates and global energy insecurity make the control of indoor climate increasingly problematic.
-Overheating occurs in a building either through inappropriate design, poor management or inadequate services.
-Features of a design that support lower winter heating demand (such as large areas of south facing windows, high levels of insulation, low air permeability rates and low thermal mass) can result in excessively high internal temperatures during summer months.

 There are several instances where overheating analysis may be required: